enkidevs/curriculum/mongodb/intro/crud-2/projection.md

 }
 ...
 ```
-Let's say we only wanted to display a partical field that matched our query.
+Let's say we only wanted to display a particular field that matched our query.
 To do so, we need to use something called *projection*.

 *Projection* is used on a query to specify which fields will and which won't be displayed upon executing the query.
 The syntax is: